Skip to main content

 Facebook-login kids modeling photo round

-A parent enters their child in an online modeling agency's "Face of the Brand" kids photo round that uses Facebook login, so brand-new accounts would be obvious.
-We deliver votes from aged, real Facebook profiles with normal activity, paced over the week, lifting the entry into the public-vote top ten that advances to the agency's in-person casting.
-The votes blend in because they come from established accounts, not throwaways, and the child reaches the casting stage where judging takes over.
+A parent enters their child in an online modeling agency's "Face of the Brand" kids photo round that uses Facebook login for voting.
+Brand-new accounts created for this purpose would be flagged by Facebook's account-history check before they could even cast a vote.
+We deliver votes from aged, real Facebook profiles with genuine activity histories, paced across the contest's ten-day window, lifting the entry into the public-vote top ten that advances to the agency's in-person casting.
+The votes blend with organic Facebook engagement because they come from established accounts, and the child reaches the casting stage where merit-based judging takes over.

 5